jbilander/SF500/README.md

 # SF500
 Spitfire 500, A low-end 14 MHz Accelerator with IDE and 4/8 MB fast RAM for the Amiga 500.
 ***
-THIS IS WORK IN PROGRESS!!!

-KiCad files not added yet and won't be until Rev. 1B is verified working.

-***
 Heavily inspired by Matthias Heinrichs' CDTV-RAM-IDE board.
 Many thanks to Matze for sharing his work and letting me open source this project.

 https://gitlab.com/MHeinrichs/CDTV-RAM-IDE/